min2ha/ukwa-site/content/target/46293/index.en.md

   "subject": "Brexit"
 }

-# David Davies and Theresa May: Brexit and employment law

 David Davies has suggested that there may not be significant changes to employment law as a result of Brexit.